 A morning bowl of oatmeal can give you benefits towards heart health, including lowering your cholesterol.
 Oatmeal is made of ground oats that can be made into a variety of foods, including porridges, cookies, and snacks.
 Studies also have shown that oatmeal has some heart-healthy benefits.
 This is mainly due to the rich source of water-soluble dietary fibers, particularly beta-glucan, that are found in oatmeal.

-Over the years, there have been many research studies that have proven the benefits of oatmeal in lowering cholesterol levels.
+Over the years, many research studies have proven oatmeal's benefits in lowering cholesterol levels.
 The U.S. Food and Drug Administration is convinced.
-Oatmeal was one of the first foods to carry the heart healthy distinction on its label because of promising research findings.
+Oatmeal was one of the first foods to carry the heart-healthy distinction on its label because of promising research findings.

 How Oatmeal Helps